Trump refuses to answer questions in N.Y. attorney general probe | Politics

 Donald Trump Jr. and Ivanka Trump also testified in recent weeks in James' probe, according to a person familiar with the matter.
 Reuters could not determine whether they also refused to answer questions.
 Their brother Eric Trump invoked the Fifth Amendment more than 500 times when he testified in October 2020.
 Monday's FBI search related to the National Archives and Records Administration, which safeguards presidential records that belong to the public, and whether classified documents were kept at Mar-a-Lago in Palm Beach, according to a person familiar with the matter.

-Trump has had a slew of legal troubles since he left office.
+Trump has faced a slew of legal troubles since leaving office.
 He also continues to claim falsely that the 2020 election that he lost to Democrat Joe Biden was stolen through widespread voting fraud.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)